Phileosopher/commonplace/classes.md

 2. Middle class - 5-50%
 3. Upper class - usually <1%, but can sometimes be up to 10-15%

+This breaks apart based on their household [accounting](money-accounting.md):

+1. The underclass receives income, but has to directly send it to expenses.
+2. The middle class income goes to assets, and both assets and liabilities cover expenses.
+3. The upper class uses [tax-advantaged](money-accounting-taxes.md) arrangements (such as liabilities) to pay expenses.

 Historically, the middle class has been a comparatively small support system for the middle class, but [modern society](https://gainedin.site/here/) has shifted the middle class to represent a large, near-majority of society through endless [specializations](jobs-specialization.md).

 APPLICATION: The effort connected to the social classes depends heavily on how much [wealth](power-types.md) a [society](groups-large.md) has.
 In poor societies, the people who work hardest are the lower class because they need every bit they have to survive, while the wealthy will splurge on luxuries.
 In wealthy societies, the people who work hardest are the middle class because they must exploit every advantage they can to outpace others' wealth, while the poor will [buy dumb things](money-1_why.md) that fritter away any chance at acquiring wealth.